Naptha CLI Usage

 You can run inference on a node using the inference command:

-naptha inference "How can we create scaling laws for multi-agent systems?" -m "hermes3:8b"
+naptha inference completions "How can we create scaling laws for multi-agent systems?" -m "hermes3:8b"

 Storage Operations